krogge-obando/globalfMRI_anx_proj/README.md

 **3. Conduct_Main_Analysis_Visulizations**

 - Obando_nki_anx_global_analysis_fig.R : code that conducts the analysis to identify if estimated drowsines or GS_SD relates to state or trait anxiety.
 Also makes Figure 1) A & C in the paper.
+- Obando_nki_anx_maps_analysis.sh : sample code we used to run fslrandomise to identify brain clusters that relate global measures to anxiety.
+We only share the code that ran the arousal spatial maps to anxiety measures.
+  -derive4Dmaps.m : function code used to derive the 4D maps needed for fslrandomise, note this code
 - Obando_nki_multiple_regression_function_and_results.R : code that conducts the regression analysis comparing brain connectivity to state and trait anxiety (uncorrected results).
 - FDR_analysis.R : code that conducts the fdr corrections for the results derived from Obando_nki_multiple_regression_function_and_results.R
 - Obando_violinPlots_Manuscript.R: Codes to generate Figure 2 B & C on the manuscript.
 Note data to run this is provided in data folder.
 - Lee_Obando_histogramPlots.R: Codes to generate supplementary Figure 3.

+## ❓Have Questions

+For additional information about the project or how to use the codes feel free to reach out to me at my Vanderbilt email at kimberly.k.rogge-obando@vanderbilt.edu